sandikoprastyo/Profile/README.md

 - 🚒 I like technology
 - :heart: I like Linux and Javascript
 - :fire: I'm learning everything
-- ⚡ I like EDM music in spotify
+- ⚡ I like listen music in spotify

 ### Spotify Playing 🎧